Battlefields of Method: Approaches to International Development Research (MSc RID)

 Part II: Battlefields of Method - Examples

-The second part of the course presents seven examples of ‘battlefields of method’ in international development research and practice.
+The second part of the module presents seven examples of ‘battlefields of method’ in international development research and practice.
 The examples have been chosen to illustrate that ‘method matters’ for developmental understanding, choice, and strategy.
 In each example two or more different methodological approaches will be presented, discussed and compared, and their implications explored in terms of what they reveal and obscure, which development perspectives are associated with them, and what forms of international development research organisation they suggest.
 In the process students become familiar with a range of research methods employed in international development research.
 In every second session on an example the students actively engage with the methods through a variety of interactive and practice-oriented teaching methods.

 Method of assessment